Skip to main content

 Thinking Technology Alone Was the Product

 Users didn't care about AI.
+They still don't.
 They cared about getting news efficiently.
 The technology was a means, not an end.

 Not Building for Mobile First